 Holding your own printed photograph in your hands is a special thing for a photographer.
 But in the digital world it rarely happens as most of our photos stay stored on our phone or computer, and sharing takes place over networks like Instagram and Flickr.
 Now with a photo printer for iPhone, such as the Prynt smartphone case, you can instantly print your iPhone photos on the go, just like a Polaroid camera.

-There are many editing apps for iPhone photographers that allow you to enhance your images using filters.
+There are many editing apps that allow you to enhance your images using iPhone filters.
 And now with the new Colors app, you literally have a thousand color filters at your fingertips.
-From subtle colored filters to crazy artistic effects, there’s something for everyone in this app.
+From subtle colored filters to crazy artistic effects, there’s something for everyone in this photoshop app.
 In this article, you’ll learn how to use Colors to bring a new creative flair to your iPhone photography.

 Depth of field, which controls how much of an image is in focus, is something that every serious photographer likes to control.
 But on the iPhone you can’t set depth of field manually.
 Stay Focused is a new background blur app that uses focus stacking technology to increase depth of field and get more of the image in focus.
 In this article, you’ll discover how to use Stay Focused to control depth of field in your iPhone photos.

 While iPhones are highly capable cameras, they’re still limited in certain areas.
 A few of those limitations have been met with the Moment lenses which add wide angle or telephoto capabilities to your phone.
 Now Moment have gone one step further by designing the Moment Case for iPhone.
 In this article you’ll discover how the case offers a new way to attach Moment lenses to your iPhone, as well as giving you a revolutionary half-press electronic shutter button and handy camera strap.